Gomez booed by section of England fans after Sterling bust-up | Goal.com

 Raheem Sterling was watching from the stands after he was dropped for instigating an altercation with Gomez at St George’s Park earlier in the week.
 The pair had previously argued when Liverpool beat Manchester City 3-1 in the Premier League on Sunday, though Sterling did clap as Gomez jogged on.

-With England leading 6-0 in their Euro 2020 qualifying match, Gomez came on for Chelsea youngster Mason Mount with around 20 minutes to play, but there were audible boos from the home fans as he came on and at times when he had the ball.
+With England leading 6-0 in their Euro 2020 qualifying match, Gomez replaced Chelsea youngster Mason Mount with around 20 minutes to play, but there were audible boos from the home fans as he came on and at times when he had the ball.

 While the boos seemed to come from a small minority, Gomez may have been taken aback that there were any at all with Sterling having assumed responsibility for the incident.